Is a German Shepherd the right dog for you?

 In the 1850s, Germany saw the

 emergence of a movement to standardize dog breeds, driven by the need for farmers and herders to have the most suitable shepherds for their flocks and farms.
-However, a major challenge faced by breeders at the time was the lack of a reliable way to determine a dog’s working characteristics.
+However, a major challenge faced by European breeders at the time was the lack of a reliable way to determine a dog’s working characteristics.
 This often resulted in wasted time and money as dogs were trained but ultimately not suitable for the intended job.

 The Movement to standardize dog breeds